10 Major Ports In China

 Cargo tonnage in 2018: 428.7 million tons

-As the largest port in the Northern region, Tianjin harbour is a major deep-sea and riverine port in China.
-Known as the Port of Tanggu, Tianjin is the largest artificial harbour in China and is the primary maritime route to the capital- Beijing.
+As the largest port in the Northern region, Tianjin Harbour is a major deep-sea and riverine port in China.
+Known as the Port of Tanggu, Tianjin is China’s largest artificial harbour and the primary maritime route to the capital- Beijing.

 Like many regional ports, Tianjin lies near Bohai Bay along the Haihe River.
 It is one of the largest ports in the world, covering over 120 sq kilometres.
 The port is owned by the Tianjin State-Owned Assets Supervision and Administration Commission (Tianjin SASAC) and operated by the Tianjin Port Group (TPG).

 This port has over 200 berths for ships of all sizes, including containers, cargo, and passenger vessels.
-The port witnessed just over 0.1 million passengers in 2015.
+In 2015, the port handled just over 0.1 million passengers.

-Tianjin is ranked 4th worldwide in terms of cargo traffic (based on tonnage) and is ranked 9th in terms of container traffic.
+Tianjin is ranked 4th worldwide in terms of cargo traffic (based on tonnage) and 9th in terms of container traffic.
 It services vessels from over 600 ports spread over 180 nations.
 Over 100 different shipping lines run services here, while 60 liners have operations in Tianjin.
-One of the few Large Port Megacities in the world, Tianjin lies within the SEZ in Northern China.
+One of the few large port megacities in the world, Tianjin lies within the SEZ in Northern China.

 Liaodong Province